This theorem was proved by Giovanni Ceva (1648-1734).

 Summary of geometrical theorems

-Triangles -- a home page for anything about triangles and other polygons.
+Triangles -- a home page for anything about triangles.

 The webmaster and author of this Math Help site is Graeme McRae.